getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 # A: Detecting Continuous SDK Crashes

 First, we need to know when our SDKS continuously crash our customers.
 Only then can we act accordingly.
-Let's have a look at the different scenarios for a continuously crashing SDK with different severities before we look at the potential solutions.

-TODO: Explain diagram
+Based on time, we can categorize crashes into four different categories:

 ```mermaid
 ---
 config: